 Conan the Barbarian (1982), based on Robert E. Howard’s primal character from the 1930s pulp magazines, was a big success when it came out – indeed, it made a star out of Arnold Schwarzenegger in his first lead acting role.
 That success then mandated this sequel.
 Schwarzenegger, Mako, who played the sorcerer in the first film, and producer Dino De Laurentiis are back, although the sequel is without either the original film’s director John Milius or screenwriter Oliver Stone.

-After Conan the Destroyer, a third Conan film was toyed with for a number of years, before eventually emerging as the dismal Conan the Barbarian (2011) starring Jason Momoa.
+After Conan the Destroyer, a third Conan film was toyed with for a number of years but never emerged.
+There was eventually the dismal Conan the Barbarian (2011) starring Jason Momoa.
 Other Conan works include Conan the Adventurer (1992) and Conan and the Young Warriors (1994), two animated tv series that reduced Conan to a teenage adventurer; and a terrible short-lived live-action German-made tv series Conan (1998), where Conan was played by dull muscle-builder Ralph Moeller.
-Other Robert E. Howard film adaptations are:– Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior and Arnold Schwarzenegger as a different barbarian character; Kull the Conqueror (1997) and Solomon Kane (2009).
+Other Robert E. Howard film adaptations are:– Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior and Arnold Schwarzenegger as a different barbarian character; Kull the Conqueror (1997), Solomon Kane (2009) and the animated Red Sonja, Queen of Plagues (2016).